Ground Gas Protection Birmingham

 Conforming to CIRIA C735, a independent ‘Gas protective verification plan’ must be prepared.
 A robust design and construction process should then be followed to install the gas protection measures and the requirements of ‘verification plan’ implemented.
 After construction passes independent verification, handover documentation should then be prepared.
 It should detail any steps required during the construction process to prevent damage as well as for the operation and maintenance of the building.

-Specialist advice is highly recommended during the assessment and risk assessment phases of ground gas data.
+It is a good idea to seek specialist advice during the evaluation of the groundgas data and during the risk assessment phase.
 Below are some important documents to keep in mind and reference:

 BS8485+A1 2019 offers recommendations on ground-gas site characterisation and the selections of solutions to design integral gas protective mechanisms for new buildings.
 This is done in order to prevent methane and carbon dioxide from entering and maintain a safe interior environment.
 It provides a way to demonstrate that potential or actual carbon dioxide and methane risks have been mitigated.